askmurphy/Just-some-usefull-HomeAssistant-things/README.md

 # Howto:
 * Just create a new dashboard and use the content of the monitor-dashboard.txt file to fill it for starters
-* Copy the content of the packages-folder to your HomeAssistant \\???.???.???.???0\config\packages\ folder
+* Copy the content of the packages-folder to your HomeAssistant \config\packages\ folder

 # Note